valkey-io/valkey-io.github.io/content/blog/2024-06-27-using-bitnami-valkey-chart/index.md

 Using the external IP, browse to the admin page and log in using the previously set credentials.

-You will be able to see the WordPress administrator UI where you install and activate the Redis Object Cache plugin.
-After enabling it, wait for some metrics to appear
+You will be able to see the WordPress administrator UI where you can search for `Redis Object Cache` plugin, and then install and activate it.
+After enabling it, wait for some metrics to appear:

-![Redis Object Cache Metrics](images/using-bitnami-valkey-chart_4.png) This is only a drop in the bucket of what can be done with Valkey.
+![Redis Object Cache Metrics](images/using-bitnami-valkey-chart_4.png)

+This is only a drop in the bucket of what can be done with Valkey.
 Thereafter you could easily integrate Valkey into your projects.

 # Support and resources